Boiler Making Noise? 8 Reasons And Fixes For Noisy Boilers!

 Are you struggling to figure out why you have a noisy boiler?
 A boiler making noise can be incredibly annoying and even dangerous, so we recommend fixing it as soon as possible.

-In our 3-minute guide, we’ll cover 7 reasons why your boiler could be making a noise, and how to fix the problem.
+In our 5-minute guide, we’ll cover 7 possible reasons your boiler is noisy, and explain how to fix the underlying issue.

 Common Noises From Boilers

-If you’ve got any of the following noises coming from your boiler, we’ll explain them in detail below:
+If you hear any of these noises coming from your boiler, read on and we’ll explain them best we can.

 7 Reasons Boilers Make Noise

 Below are the primary causes behind a noisy boiler.
 And if you don’t think that your problem is listed, you can check out our guide to the top boiler problems.

 #1 – Limescale Build-up or Faulty Heat Exchanger